geoffreywiseman/awswl/docs/usage.md

 Boto's support for environment variables works fine with `aws-vault` and likely other similar tools.
 If you've tested `awswl` with a different aws authentication approach, let me know and I can list it here.

-There's no attempt to capture or record credentials -- the awsal code doesn't actually interact with the credentials at all, that's all done by `boto`, but do feel free to look over the source to assuage any privacy concerns.
+There's no attempt to capture or record credentials -- the awswl code doesn't actually interact with the credentials at all, that's all done by `boto`, but do feel free to look over the source to assuage any privacy concerns.

 ### AWS Region